 I say if, because you can leave the Resize to Fit box unticked and simply input a resolution of 300ppi.
 This way the image can be printed to any size without losing quality.
 However, it’s also a very large file, which is why it can be a good idea to specify a size.

-This depends on your lab.
-Some professional print labs apply sharpening their end, some don’t.
+The sharpening export setting for printing depends on your print lab.
+Some professional print labs apply sharpening on their end, some don’t.
 So check with your lab before sending off files for prints.

-For consumer print labs you’ll need to add sharpening.
-Be careful not to go mad on the sharpening.
-It can easily look overdone, which detracts from the image.
+For consumer print labs you’ll need to add sharpening, but be careful not to go mad on the sharpening.
+It can easily look overdone, which detracts from the final image.